-The process recording document is located in Sonia the Forms tab.
+The process recording document is located in Sonia under the Forms tab.
 The student, field instructor, and field liaison have access to the document.
 A student may use their agency's form if preferred.
-However, it is the responsibility of the student to ensure that the field liaison has access to that document.
+However, it is the responsibility of the student to ensure that the field liaison has access to that document and uploads it in their documents folder in Sonia.